We specialise in co-participatory action research with young people, teachers and artist educators, using creative arts methods.

 This case study shares the findings of a two-year project led by Story Makers Company at Leeds Beckett University and funded by the Paul Hamlyn Teacher Development Fund to provide more equitable opportunities for expressive arts.
 Seven primary schools in Bradford utilised drama pedagogy to bring the curriculum to life through an oral storytelling and story making approach called Drama Worldbuilding (Stephenson, 2023).
 The ambition was to place an explicit focus on children’s diverse literacies, languages and socio-emotional learning, creating an imaginative, culturally relevant curriculum for children in Years 3 and 4 across schools.

-IMPACT: The project has impacted on 3100 children to date and is being developed across 8 Primary schools in Doncaster.
+IMPACT REPORT: The project has impacted on 1080 participating children to date and is being developed across 8 Primary schools in Doncaster.
+Read the report here

 Research Publication